berkeley-gif/cae-data-access-workshop/aws_cli_downloading.md

 Natively, AWS S3 does not store data in a traditional directory structure but instead uses keys to the binary data stored there.
 The AWS Explorer represents the data keys as directories for convenience.
 Users can first utilize either the  [AWS Explorer](https://cadcat.s3.amazonaws.com/index.html) or [Data Catalog](https://analytics.cal-adapt.org/data/catalog/) to find the path to the data of interest.

-The following is an example of listing the bucket data using AWS CLI to display the variables available for this model:
+You can use the CLI `s3 ls` command to list the variables available for WRF, monthly, for this model and SSP.
 ```
 :: List variables for WRF monthly for CESM2 SSP3-7.0 using the `s3 ls` command:
 aws s3 ls --no-sign-request s3://cadcat/wrf/ucla/cesm2/ssp370/mon/
 ```
-The `--no-sign-request` option is needed for anonymous S3 access.
+The `--no-sign-request` option tells the CLI no authentication is required, since this is a public S3 bucket.

-AWS CLI can be used to find out the size of the download before actually syncing the data to a local machine:
+You can then use the CLI to find out the size of a dataset before downloading it.
+The `summarize` option calculates the total size of the files.

 ```
 :: Calculate size of data on S3